chapel-lang/chapel-blog/content/posts/transformer-part1/index.md

 Another interesting design choice I made is to use a 1D array instead of a multidimensional array to represent each matrix and tensor.
 In an earlier draft, I initially used a multidimensional array with the `LinearAlgebra` module.
 However, I found its performance to be significantly worse than expected.
 Upon inspecting the compiler-generated code, I discovered that iterating over elements in a multidimensional array invoked a function called `advance_chpl`, a function that retrieves the next item in an array, which introduced considerable overhead and prevented vectorization.
 This issue had already been reported in a GitHub issue titled "[Multidimensional zippered iteration (or promotion) kills performance](https://github.com/chapel-lang/chapel/issues/13147)" and has been noted as a known performance concern on the [Chapel website](https://chapel-lang.org/docs/2.6/technotes/optimization.html#performance-problems-with-multidimensional-zippered-iteration).

-Although this could be mitigated by iterating over the array’s domain instead of its elements, doing so might introduce unknown performance issues with multidimensional arrays in the future.
+Although this could be mitigated by iterating over the array’s domain instead of its elements, I was still afraid that doing so might introduce unknown performance issues with multidimensional arrays in the future.
 For these reasons, I decided to use the 1D array design, which is one of the methods suggested in the "[Optimizing Performance of Chapel Programs](https://chapel-lang.org/docs/2.6/technotes/optimization.html#performance-problems-with-multidimensional-zippered-iteration)" documentation.

 I also experimented with nested arrays, such as `var arr: [0..#N][0..#N] real(32)`.
 This approach yielded better performance, as the compiler treated it as a 1D array of 1D arrays.
 However, this made the array non-contiguous in memory, as each row is not guaranteed to be contiguous with the others, effectively equivalent to a `float**` in C++.
 As a result, it was still less efficient than using a pure 1D array.